 An annular ring is a copper area around the PTH hole and vias to ensure good connections in circuit boards.

 The copper area around the holes is called pads.
-Pads are in shapes like Round, Square, Rectangle, ovals, Hexagon and octagon etc.
+Pads are in shapes like Round, Square, Rectangle, ovals, Hexagon, octagons, etc.

 Copper points for SMD component assembly are called SMD pads.
+Generally, the SMD pad shape is square and rectangular.
 There are no holes in SMD pads.
-Generally, the SMD pad shape is square and rectangular.

-In Printed circuit boards, there may be few points where reading has to be taken.
+There may be a few points where reading has to be taken on Printed circuit boards.
 These points are called test pads.
-Generally, the test pads shape is round with silkscreen identification TP.
+Generally, the test pad shape is round with silkscreen identification TP.

 Test points may be with or without holes.

 A PCB trace or track is a copper conductor line that carries the signal from one pad to another or many pads.

 A teardrop is an extra copper at a junction of traces and pads ( either with vias or components).
 Teardrops may be a straight or round shape.

 Teardrops are also used for trace transition.
 For example, when the trace width is reduced to 3 mils from 5 mils, the teardrop is added at the transition point to minimise cracks or stress.

 PCB (Printed Circuit Board) thickness can vary depending on the specific requirements of the application and the design considerations.
 However, standard PCBs typically have a thickness ranging from 0.4mm (0.016 inches) to 3.2mm (0.126 inches).